 3. Start at the top.
 From a distance, examine the roof and chimney.
 Look for a sagging roofline, leaning chimney, and any sort of obstructions.
 Closer in, examine the roof shingles or tiles for signs of rotting, cracking, or other damage.
 Check the chimney for loose or missing mortar, and verify that the flue liner is intact.

 4. Examine the walls.
 Like the roof and chimney, a house's walls need to be looked at both from near and far.
-Different kinds of exteriors (wood, masonry, stucco, etc.) will show different kinds of wear, but signs of water damage and cracking are rarely good signs.
-And don't neglect the interior—while paint color and wallpaper are easily changed, make sure those aesthetic choices aren't covering up signs of leaks, loose plaster, or other damage.
+Different kinds of exteriors (wood, masonry, stucco, etc.) will show different kinds of wear.
+And don't neglect the interior—while paint color and wallpaper are easily changed.
+Make sure those aesthetic choices aren't covering up signs of leaks, loose plaster, or other damage.

 5. Spend some time on the porch.
 And not, alas, just drinking iced tea and reading a book.
 Look for weak floor boards and peeling paint, which are signs of rot, and take a moment to look underneath to make sure the piers holding up the porch are stable and not pulling away from the house.
 Also, make sure the stairs are in good condition; be on the lookout for missing or damaged railings.

 6. Look out the windows.
 Are they original?
 Moreover, are they in good shape—no cracked or broken glass, or damaged sills or rails?
 If the windows are not original, are they compatible with the house?